psajinovic/Byte-Lab-WES2024/4_GUI/2_fresh_start/README.md

 # LVGL project for ESP32

-This is an ESP32 demo project showcasing LVGL v8.3.* with support for several display controllers and touch controllers.
+This is an ESP32 demo project showcasing LVGL v8.3.x with support for several display controllers and touch controllers.

-- Version of ESP-IDF required 5.0. or greater
+- Version of ESP-IDF required 5.0.x
-- Version of LVGL used: 8.3.*
+- Version of LVGL used: 8.3.x

 ## Get started